art-institute-of-chicago/artic.edu/docs/apiModels.md

 That's it, this will load a collection of API models coming from that relationship.
 (Basically it's just a call filtering by all the ids on this relationship).

-Now we should call at the Twill repository the functions to save these relationships.
-We created some handy helpers.
+Now we should call the Twill repository with the functions to save these relationships, to do this we created some handy helpers.

 (Please check Exhibitions repository.
 In there you will find examples of how to load a browser with this data.)